punyavashist/dotfiles/README.md

 > a is [alias](zsh/alias.zsh) for [exa](https://github.com/ogham/exa)

-## Zsh aliases
+### Aliases and functions
 I use many aliases to get around my system as fast as possible.
 You can view them all [here](zsh/alias.zsh).

-### Interesting aliases and functions
 There is a lot of awesome programs I use from my command line.
-You can see [here](https://github.com/nikitavoloboev/my-mac-os#command-line-apps) for some of them.
+You can see [here](https://github.com/nikitavoloboev/my-mac-os#command-line-apps) for all of them.

 I also love customising my shell experience with various aliases and zsh functions.
 Here are some that I like and use often: